The more money you earn, the more you stand to save with this tax tip.Read more…

 - Costs for managing tax calculations, i.e. tax agents

 Yes indeed, tax returns are tedious.
-But perhaps you have been squirrelling away your receipts all year, and can combine these with the docs above to make it a breezy, stress-easy affair.
+But perhaps you have been squirrelling away your receipts all year, and can combine these with the docs mentioned in our tax return checklist above to make it a breezy, stress-easy affair.

 DISCLAIMER: Many of the comments in this article are general in nature and anyone intending to apply the information to practical circumstances should seek professional advice to independently verify their interpretation and the information applicability to their own particular circumstances.